liangjiaxiaoqi/liangjiaxiaoqi.github.io/_pages/about.md

   - /about.html
 ---

 I am Hanzhong Tan (谭寒钟), currently a Master's student majoring in Computer Science and Technology at Hubei Minzu University.
 I completed my undergraduate studies in Information Engineering, during which my coursework and projects primarily centered around embedded systems.
 My passion for Artificial Intelligence was sparked when I first worked with development boards integrated with Convolutional Neural Network (CNN) algorithms, which subsequently inspired me to pivot toward the AI field for my graduate studies.

-Currently, my research interests focus on Computer Vision, Multi-modal Learning, Brain-Computer Intelligence, and AI for Science (AI4S).
-Outside of my academic pursuits, I am a sports enthusiast with a particular love for basketball.
+Currently, my research interests focus on **Computer Vision**, **Multi-modal Learning**, **Brain-Computer Intelligence**, and **AI4S**.
+Outside of my academic pursuits, I am a sports enthusiast with a particular love for **basketball**.
 <!--  这是注释
 I am Hanzhong Tan (谭寒钟), currently a Master's student specializing in Computer Science and Technology at Hubei Minzu University.
 My research interests mainly focus on Computer Vision, Multi-modal Learning, Brain-machine intelligence, and AI4S.
 -->